-VisionCite is a journal article citation database which contains close to 350,000 journal citations.
-This proprietary database is a unique product of ICO; it provides access to vision science articles, many of which are not indexed by PubMed.
-VisionCite is intended to be used in conjunction with PubMed.
+VisionCite is a journal article citation database which contains close to 435,000 journal citations.
+This ICO produced and maintained proprietary database provides access to vision science articles, many of which are not indexed by PubMed; VisionCite is intended to be used in conjunction with PubMed.
+The ICO Library adds approximately 12,000 citations annually.